InCLow-LM/InCLow-LM.github.io/content/authors/Ezgi Başar/_index.md

   # - Visitors
 ---

 Ezgi is a Master's student at the University of Groningen.
-She will soon start her PhD in the InCLow group, supervised by Yevgen Matusevych, Annemarie van Dooren.
+She will soon start her PhD in the InCLow group, supervised by Yevgen Matusevych, Annemarie van Dooren, and Arianna Bisazza.

 For more details, check her [homepage](https://ezgibasar.github.io).